-To ensure that the site is properly drained and in order to prevent overloading, surface water is not discharged to the public sewer network.
+To ensure that the site is properly drained and in order to prevent overloading, surface water is not discharged to the public sewer network and to accord with Core Strategy Policy SP15.

 20. An electric vehicle infrastructure strategy and implementation plan shall be submitted to and approved in writing by the Local Planning Authority prior to the occupation of any dwelling hereby permitted.
 The plan shall contain details of the number and location of all electric vehicle charging points which shall be of Mode 3 type (specific socket on a dedicated circuit with a minimum current rating of 16 Amp).
 Buildings and parking spaces that are to be provided with charging points shall not be brought into use until associated charging points are installed in strict accordance with approved details and are operational.
 The charging point installed shall be retained thereafter.